Budibase/website/content/about.md

 ---
-title: "About Budibase"
+title: "About Budibase - SaaS Builder, Business Manager and Live Changer"
-description: "Our mission is to empower the world to develop amazing SaaS applications, build SaaS businesses, and live life on their own terms. "
+description: "Our mission is to empower the world to develop amazing SaaS applications, build businesses, and live life on their own terms."
 type: about
 layout: single
 date: 2018-07-31